Visorask/sarotate/README.md

 ---

-## If you would like to use crontab then follow the below steps:
+## If you would like to use crontab then follow the below steps

   1. `crontab -e`
   2. Add `@reboot sleep 1m && /opt/sarotate/sarotate`

  ---

-## If you would like to use systemd then follow the below steps:
+## If you would like to use systemd then follow the below steps

   1. `cd /opt/sarotate/system`
   2. `nano sarotate.service`